 All exterior campus doors are controlled by a magnetic locking system.
 All exterior academic buildings are unlocked and locked electronically by the Department of Public Safety.
 Building operating hours are determined by senior university leadership.
-After facilities lock, Public Safety officers monitor the campus through the access control system, video surveillance system, and patrol the campus 24/7.
+After facilities are locked, Public Safety officers monitor the campus through the access control system, video surveillance, and they patrol the campus 24/7.

 University of the Ozarks residence halls are locked 24 hours a day but are accessed through a magnetic locking system.
 Students are granted access by proximity card readers.
-The unlocking of a residence hall can only be authorized through the Office of Student Affairs.
 Access to each residence hall is limited to residents who live in that building, Student Affairs, and Public Safety.
 That access is controlled by the Department of Public Safety.
-Individual room keys are issued by the Office of Student Affairs.
+The Office of Student Affairs issues individual room keys.